angelleye/paypal-woocommerce/README.rst

 Update About WordPress Directory
 ###################

-Going forward, our plugins will be self-hosted, and updates will be provided through our Updater plugin:  https://www.angelleye.com/product/angelleye-helper-wordpress-updater/
+Can't find us on WordPress?
+Don't worry, we're still here!

+All of our plugins are now hosted on our own servers, giving us more freedom and flexibility to bring you the features you are asking for.

-Please install the Updater, and you will continue to receive notices and automated updates as usual.
+Please install the `Angell EYE Updater <https://www.angelleye.com/product/angelleye-updater-wordpress/>`_ in order to receive notices and automated updates going forward.

-If you have any questions or concerns, please contact us at www.angelleye.com/support
+If you have any questions or concerns, please `create a ticket <www.angelleye.com/support>`_ and we'll be happy to get you taken care of.

 ###################
 Introduction